-- 8. If schools deploy the school specific grants such as CEG or Administration Grant/Revised Administration Grant or provision of baseline reference under the EOEBG to employ staff, they should set aside part of these grants/provision of baseline reference for the payment of Severance Payment/Long Service Payment as outstanding commitment.
+8. If schools deploy the school specific grants such as CEG or Administration Grant/Revised Administration Grant or provision of baseline reference under the EOEBG to employ staff, they should set aside part of these grants/provision of baseline reference for the payment of Severance Payment/Long Service Payment1 as outstanding commitment.
 In case the funds are insufficient to settle the payment, schools may deploy surplus under the EOEBG to cover the deficit.
-Schools should keep a separate ledger for the Severance Payment/Long Service Payment and work out the amount payable to each staff concerned on their cessation of service. - 9.
-Schools are reminded that non-education related expenditure as listed below are not allowed to be charged to the EOEBG: - i. fringe benefits for staff, including housing benefits, provision of food or food allowance, travelling allowance, medical expenses, etc; - ii. loans to staff or third parties; - iii. administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - iv. donations; and - v. any other items announced via Circular/Circulars Memorandum issued by the EDB from time to time.
+Schools should keep a separate ledger for the Severance Payment/Long Service Payment and work out the amount payable to each staff concerned on their cessation of service.

+9. Schools are reminded that non-education related expenditures as listed below are not allowed to be charged to the EOEBG:

+- i. fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, travelling allowance, medical expenses, etc; - ii. entertainment expenses such as lunch/dinner for staff not related to discharge of duties2; - iii. loans to staff or third parties; - iv. administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - v. donations; and - vi. any other items announced via Circular/Circulars Memorandum issued by the EDB from time to time.

 In the event that expenditure is found improperly charged to the EOEBG, the EDB should request the school concerned to explain the anomalies.
-In the absence of acceptable explanation, the school concerned should make good such expenditure by charging it to its own funds.
+In the absence of acceptable